BootBlock/PoSh-Backup/README.md

 *   **PowerShell:** Version 5.1 or higher.
 *   **7-Zip:** Must be installed.
 PoSh-Backup will attempt to auto-detect `7z.exe` in common Program Files locations or your system PATH.
 If not found, or if you wish to use a specific 7-Zip instance, you'll need to specify the full path in the configuration file. ([Download 7-Zip](https://www.7-zip.org/))
 *   **Posh-SSH Module (New):** Required if you plan to use the SFTP Backup Target feature.
 Install via PowerShell: `Install-Module Posh-SSH -Scope CurrentUser` (or `AllUsers` if you have admin rights and want it available system-wide).*   **Administrator Privileges:** Required if you plan to use the Volume Shadow Copy Service (VSS) feature for backing up open/locked files, and potentially for some Post-Run System Actions (e.g., Shutdown, Restart, Hibernate).
+*   **(WebDAV):** The WebDAV target provider uses built-in PowerShell cmdlets (`Invoke-WebRequest`) and does not require an additional external module for its core functionality.
 *   **Network/Remote Access:** For using Backup Targets, appropriate permissions and connectivity to the remote locations (e.g., UNC shares) are necessary for the user account running PoSh-Backup.
 For the Update Checking feature, internet access is required to fetch the remote version manifest.

+**Important Note on WebDAV Remote Retention (Current Status):**

+The `WebDAV.Target.psm1` provider (version 0.1.0) includes a placeholder for `RemoteRetentionSettings` (e.g., `KeepCount`) in its configuration example.
+However, the actual logic to automatically delete old backup archives from the WebDAV server based on these settings is **not yet fully implemented**.

+**What this means for you:**
+*   If you configure `RemoteRetentionSettings` for a WebDAV target, PoSh-Backup will currently **not** automatically delete older backup sets from your WebDAV server.
+*   You will need to **manually manage and delete old backup archives** on your WebDAV server to control storage usage until this feature is fully implemented in a future version of the WebDAV target provider.
+*   The local retention policy for the staging directory (`DestinationDir`) will still apply as configured for the job.

+We plan to implement full remote retention capabilities for WebDAV targets in a future update.
+Please check the release notes for updates on this feature.

 ### 2. Installation & Initial Setup
 1.  **Obtain the Script:**